Identify, track, and organize design tokens across your entire stylesheet

 Export your variables using the extractor and create documentation that explains your design token system.
 Document the purpose of each variable, its acceptable values, and usage guidelines.
 This helps team members understand the design system and use variables correctly.
 The extractor makes it easy to generate variable lists for documentation, style guides, or design system specifications.

 Paste your CSS code into the input field and click "Extract Variables".
-The tool will automatically find all CSS custom properties (variables) declared with the --variable-name syntax.
-You can then filter by scope, sort by name or usage, and export the organized list.
-The tool shows where each variable is defined and how many times it's used.
+Our tool automatically parses the stylesheet to find all custom properties using the --variable-name syntax.
+It identifies the scope (like :root or @media) and tracks how many times each variable is referenced throughout the code.

 Explore our complete suite of CSS and developer tools: